moonbury/amon-onpremise-installation/README.md

 3. Follow the manual installation steps and replace the API key and the server IP.
 4. If success, you will see the agent is running and you can find it in the amon server.

+# Acknowledgments
+Big thank to [bigcalm](https://github.com/bigcalm/) for providing the installation scripts.